 Guest post by Rochelle Motha

 Rochelle Motha is a freelance artist and graphics designer.
 She worked as an art director in Sri Lanka and a magazine designer in London, after graduating from Fashion (Dip) Colombo Sri Lanka, Fine Art (BA) from Srishti Bangalore, India.
-She is currently studying MA Applied Imagination in the Creative Industries at UAL Central St Martins.
+She is alumni of MA Applied Imagination in the Creative Industries at UAL Central St Martins and owner of fashion brand RocEthical.

 Growing up in Sri Lanka, an island which is known as the “pearl of the Indian ocean,” with beauty ‘ceaseless to the human eye’ has made me acutely aware of the impact of excessive consumption, particularly of clothes, on the environment.
 Sadly, there are huge amounts of landfill that overtake the view of the sky, and tragically are often home to lower socio economic groups of people.
 Sri Lanka has looked to the west for reaffirmation and direction and unknowingly emulated the capitalist, throw-away fast fashion culture.
 This pattern is emerging all over the world and is now manifesting itself through erratic weather patterns otherwise commonly known as climate change.